Pet Heat Safety in Charleston

 Heat is a serious concern for our furry friends.
 Since they cannot sweat like we do (they only sweat a little from their paws), they pant to release heat, which is not always enough.
 Humid days are especially difficult because all the moisture in the air makes panting ineffective.
 Due to the difficulties our pets can face during the summer, it’s up to us to help them beat the heat.
-Read the pet heat safety tips below provided by our animal hospital.
+Read the pet heat safety tips below provided by our veterinarians.

-Tips for Pet Parents
+Heat Safety Tips for Pet Parents

 - During the summer, watch out for hot pavement when out for your dog’s (or adventurous cat’s) daily walks.
 The asphalt can burn their paws and cause their body temperature to rise to dangerous levels.
 You can test this by putting your hand on the pavement.
 If it’s too hot for your hand, it’s too hot for your pet’s paws.

-- Take your daily walks with your pet earlier in the day or later in the evening to avoid the hottest period of the day (about 10am-5pm).
+- Take your daily walks with your pet earlier in the day or later in the evening to avoid the hottest period of the day (about 10 am-5 pm).

 - When your pet is outdoors, make sure they have plenty of cool water to drink as well as a shady place to lie down to rest.